-COURSE LEARNING OUTCOMES1
+COURSE LEARNING OUTCOMES

-Course LO Program LO Institution LO Assessment activities Application and analysis of concepts, theories, and tools used in financial decision-making.
-PLOs 1, 2, 3, 4 ILO 1a, 2a Closed-book exam.
-Analysis of financial statements for performance evaluation, including ratio analysis.
-PLOs 1, 2, 3, 4, 5 ILO 1a, 2a Able to explain stock research reports and financials found in Yahoo Finance, MarketWatch, and other related websites and closed-book examination.
-An understanding of time value of money related to security pricing, capital budgeting, and the associated cost of capital and capital structure.
-PLOs 1, 2, 3, 4 ILO 1a, 2a Closed-book exam.
-Study of various working capital management techniques and dividend policies.
-PLOs 1, 2, 3, 4 ILO 1a, 2a Closed-book exam.
-Hands-on experience in the use and application of financial tools.
-PLOs 1, 2, 3, 4 ILO 1a, 2a Use of financial calculator for financial calculations.
+Course LO Program LO Institution LO Assessment activities

+Application and analysis of concepts, PLOs 1, 2, ILO 1a, 2a Closed-book exam.

+theories, and tools used in financial 3, 4

+decision-making.

+Analysis of financial statements for PLOs 1, 2, ILO 1a, 2a Able to explain stock

+performance evaluation, including ratio 3, 4, 5 research reports and

+analysis. financials found in Yahoo

+Finance, MarketWatch,

+and other related websites

+and closed-book

+examination.

+An understanding of time value of PLOs 1, 2, ILO 1a, 2a Closed-book exam.

+money related to security pricing, 3, 4

+capital budgeting, and the associated

+cost of capital and capital structure.

+Study of various working capital PLOs 1, 2, ILO 1a, 2a Closed-book exam.

+management techniques and dividend 3, 4

+policies.

+Hands-on experience in the use and PLOs 1, 2, ILO 1a, 2a Use of financial calculator

+application of financial tools.
+3, 4 for financial calculations.